barrucadu/barrucadu.co.uk/posts/2015-07-26-erlang-gopher-server.markdown

 ---
-title: Weekend Project: Writing a Gopher Server in Erlang
+title: "Weekend Project: Writing a Gopher Server in Erlang"
 description: How better to learn Erlang than by writing a server?
 ---